lumagnin/Alfa/Grass_classification_workflow.md

-## Exploratory analysis of classification strategies for the realization of a land use and land cover map oriented to the determination of  built-up area.
+## Exploratory analysis of classification strategies for the realization of a land use and land cover map oriented to the determination of  built-up areas

 ### Authors:
 Celina Vionnet (1), Daniel Castellano (2),  Lucía Magnin (3), Mónica Pascual (4).